Height of Buildings Act of 1910: Proposed policy changes

+Pub.
+L. 113–103, passed in 2014, permitted human occupancy of penthouse floors previously restricted to mechanical uses.

 The second problem identified focuses on the area of the District of Columbia outside of the original Federal City laid out by Pierre L'Enfant.
 This area is typically north of Florida Avenue, NW (originally known as Boundary Avenue) and east of the Anacostia River.
 The passage of the 1973 District of Columbia Self-Government and Governmental Reorganization Act (Home Rule Act) allowed for many local government functions to be controlled at the local level for the first time.
 However, within the Home Rule Act, Congress specifically stated that the DC Council does not have the authority to "enact any act, resolution or rule which permits the building of any structure within the District of Columbia in excess of the height limitations contained in Section 5 of the Height Act."
 The District of Columbia can argue that its local zoning regulations are as stringent, if not more stringent, in managing building heights throughout the District.
 The local government has been a strong steward of the evolving architectural landscape of the district through zoning and preservation laws since gaining control through the Home Rule Act.